 I want to meet myself from someone else’s point of view!

-Here are five great reasons to read your next one.
-Or tune in to another podcast.
+Here are five great reasons to read your next blog.

 Subject matter expertise: Bloggers know a thing or two – or plenty – about their area, so you get to learn something new or tackle a topic you’re struggling with.